garbagetown/guideline/source_en/ArchitectureInDetail/MessageManagement.rst

     .. note::

-        If include field name into validation error message, need to define as following.
+        When including the field name into validation error message, define messages as follows.

         * model attribute name of form + "." + field name